LibrariesHacked/schema-librarydata/docs/how-to-validate-a-dataset.md

 Validating our data gives us confidence it is in the right format.

 It does not guarantee the data is **accurate**.
-A count of loans could be wrong, for example, and it would be difficult to spot.
+A count of loans could be factually wrong.
 But it ensures the data we publish will work in the systems that are designed to use it, and it can be combined with other services' data.

 ### Instructions